spectrum048k/random/README.md

 # Random Number Generator

-This repository contains two implementations of a cryptographically secure random number generator that creates 100 random integers between 1 and 10, with ASCII chart visualization.
+This repository contains three implementations of a cryptographically secure random number generator that creates 100 random integers between 1 and 10, with ASCII chart visualization.

 ## Implementations